What Home Insurance Actually Covers for Water Damage

 ❌ Foundation Seepage & Groundwater

-Water seeping through foundation cracks due to hydrostatic pressure or saturated soil is treated as either a groundwater/seepage exclusion or a flood-type event — neither of which a standard policy covers.
+Water seeping through foundation cracks due to hydrostatic pressure or saturated soil is treated as either a groundwater/seepage exclusion or a flood-type event.
+Neither is covered by a standard policy.
+Learn more about foundation damage coverage and where the limits apply.

 Closing the Gaps: Flood & Water Backup Coverage